radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 ### Launching the Installer on Windows

+The following browsers are supported for installing: Microsoft Edge Version 127.0.2651.98 (+), Google Chrome Version 128.0.6613.120 (+)

 To verify the checksum for the downloaded installer file, download the radiantone_<version>_full_windows_64.zip.sha512 file.
 From the Windows command line, navigate to the folder that contains the installer file and run the following commmand (the